liltran615/Azure-Project-1/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+Ansible was used to make configuration of the ELK machine.
+No configuration was performed manually.
+This will decrease the chances of mistakes.

-It simplifies the process of configuring additional machines or updating changes to all existing ones to the network simultaneously.
-We will only have to make changes to the ansible playbook and it will automatically be implemented to all the machines linked with the playbook.
+It makes the process of configuring additional machines, or updating changes to the network easier.
+We will only have to make changes to the ansible playbook, and it will automatically be changed to all the machines linked with the playbook.

 The playbook implements the following tasks:

-Installs Docker, which intern facilitates instalation of containers Installs Python-pip
+Install Docker, which intern facilitates instalation of containers Install Python-pip
-Installs Docker python module
+Install Docker Python Module
-Increases virtual memory
+Increases Virtual Memory
 Downloads and launches a docker ELK container with the ports 5601, 9200, 5044

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.